 Your rental deposit loan is handled by caseworkers at these community agencies who help give a voice to those in need, but even if they can’t help you specifically, they can often refer you to a group who can.

 Federal financial relief from programs like Continuum of Care, Homelessness Prevention and Rapid Re-housing Program Application, and Emergency Shelter Grants are available, and can help pay for rent security deposits.
+We have another post to help you find government debt relief grants with lots of good information.
 Local non profits distribute this aid in many states.
 The goal of these programs is to stop homelessness and evictions in local communities, meaning your rent security deposit could be in reach.

 All programs have certain conditions in place, and several states will only pay a fraction of your total deposit or help with security deposit or rent for those in danger of eviction.
 Plus, individuals already on the path to self-sufficiency are given priority for government sponsored security deposit help.